 Downdrafts and Sinkers

 The hazard increases with wind speed and terrain steepness.
 Crossing ridges at minimum altitude in strong winds is extremely dangerous regardless of aircraft capability.
 Standard practice involves crossing ridges at least 2,000 feet above the crest when winds exceed 25 knots at ridge level.
+That margin feels excessive until the day you actually need it.

 Mountain Obscuration